mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/PWR/PWR_EnterStandbyMode/readme.txt

 @par Example Description

-This example shows how to enter the system in STANDBY mode and wake-up from this mode using external RESET or wake-up interrupt.
+How to enter the Standby mode and wake up from this mode by using an external reset or a wakeup interrupt.

 In the associated software, the system clock is set to 48 MHz, an EXTI line is connected to the user button thru PC.13 and configured to generate an